MicrosoftDocs/win32/desktop-src/hidpi/high-dpi-desktop-application-development-on-windows.md

 As display technology has progressed, display panel manufacturers have packed an increasing number of pixels into each unit of physical space on their panels.
 This has resulted in the dots-per-inch (DPI) of modern display panels being much higher than they have historically been.
 In the past, most displays had 96 pixels per linear inch of physical space (96 DPI) but now (as of 2017) there are displays with nearly 300 DPI (or higher) on the market.
 Most legacy desktop UI frameworks have built-in assumptions that the display DPI is a constant value during the lifetime of the process.
 When applications that use these frameworks experience a DPI change, they most likely will not update their content to reflect this change.

-Today, however, it is very common for applications to have the DPI value of the display that they’re running on change multiple times throughout the lifetime of their processes.
+Today, however, it is very common for applications to have the DPI value of the display that they re running on change multiple times throughout the lifetime of their processes.
 Some common scenarios where the display scale factor/DPI changes are:

 -   Multiple-monitor setups where each display has a different scale factor and the application is moved from one display to another (such as a 4K and a 1080p display)
 -   Docking and undocking a high DPI laptop with a low-DPI external display (or vice versa)
 -   Connecting via Remote Desktop from a high DPI laptop/tablet to a low-DPI device (or vice versa)
 -   Making a display-scale-factor settings change while applications are running

-In these scenarios, UWP applications pick up on the DPI change and redraw themselves for the new DPI without the developer doing any work although desktop applications will not (unless they’ve been updated).
-Because desktop applications often don’t respond to the change in DPI, they show up blurry or sized incorrectly after the DPI change.
+In these scenarios, UWP applications pick up on the DPI change and redraw themselves for the new DPI without the developer doing any work although desktop applications will not (unless they ve been updated).
+Because desktop applications often don t respond to the change in DPI, they show up blurry or sized incorrectly after the DPI change.

 ## DPI Awareness Mode